ligolang/ligo/gitlab-pages/docs/tutorials/get-started/tezos-taco-shop-smart-contract.md

 type taco_shop_storage is map (nat, taco_supply)
 ```

-Next step is to update the `main` access function to include
+Next step is to update the `main` function to include
 `taco_shop_storage` in its storage.
 In the meanwhile, let us set the
 `parameter` to `unit` as well to clear things up.